nmenant/Terraform_Templates/Azure/AS3_Declaration/README.md

 HowTo
 -----

-To be able to use this terraform template, you'll need to update the file *terraform.tfvars* accordingly:
+To be able to use this terraform template, you'll need to create the relevant *terraform.tfvars* file.
+You can use *terraform-example.tfvars* as your starting point (rename/copy it into *terraform.tfvars*)

+Here is how to populate *terraform.tfvars*:

 * f5_public_ip : Public IP of your F5 BIG-IP
 * f5_admin_user : Username to use to send the AS3 API Call

 We don't want to expose sensitive data so we advise to store your F5 Username password into a secure vault.
 In this template we leverage Azure vault/Secret.

 * azure_secret_rg : Name of the ressource group containing your keyvault / secret
 * azure_keyvault_name : Name of the keyvault